1145 PINE STREET #15

 I’ve worked on a TV show in Italy based on a popular cookbook about Italian grandmothers handing down food traditions to younger generations.

 I’ve worked on several round-the-world projects.
 One for Google, filming their global advertising customers.
 One for an environmental group, the Goldman Foundation, filming profiles of that year’s Goldman Prize award winners.
 The Goldman Prize has been called the environmental equivalent of the Nobel Peace Prize.
 Another is a four-part television series, broadcast on PBS, about indigenous people around the world struggling to maintain their cultural traditions and their sacred lands and sites.

-Since 2011, I’ve worked as a technical director on a series of traveling STEM science fairs all over the US, teaching kids and adults about the STEM (Science, Technology, Engineering and Math) behind the sports of golf, football and baseball.
+Since 2011, I’ve worked as a technical director on a series of traveling STEM science fairs all over the US, teaching kids and adults about the STEM (Science, Technology, Engineering and Math) behind the sports of golf, football, baseball and others.